geosoft-as/glm/README.md

 GLM is a lightweight distributed license management system.
 Put the licenses on GitHub and access them directly from your software.

-You can then remote control things like:
+You can then remotely:

 * Extend license period
 * Change feature set
-* Remove license if client doesn't pay
+* Remove license when client doesn't pay
 * Change from evaluation to production license
+* etc.